gifale95/RNC/README.md

 ### ⚙️ Installation

 To reproduce the paper's results, you can download and run the Python code from this repository.
-To run this code, you will first need to install the libraries in the [requirements.txt][requiremenents].
+To run this code, you will first need to install the libraries in the [requirements.txt][requirements].
 We recommend installing these libraries within a virtual environment (e.g., an [Anaconda][anaconda] environment) using:

 ```shell
 pip install -r requirements.txt